using Pumas

 vpc_plot(my_vpc_sex; figurelegend = (; position = :b, nbanks = 2, tellheight = true))

-As we can see, stratification also allows us to investigate the data more closely.
-Supposedly, the data median starts at a large positive number at time point 0!
+According to this VPC, the data median starts at a large positive number at time point 0!
 This leads to a model misspecification according to the red outlier band.
 When outliers are observed we need to consider at least three possible scenarios:

 - Is the data wrong?
 There could be unphysiological values that we need to explain and that our model could not be expected to explain.
 Hopefully, exploratory data analysis (EDA) caught such values.